tendermint/tendermint/spec/abci++/abci++_methods.md

       size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
-      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST remove transactions to ensure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transaction records returned in `ResponsePrepareProposal.tx_records` that are marked as `UNMODIFIED` or `ADDED`.
+      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST remove transactions to ensure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transactions returned in `ResponsePrepareProposal.txs` .
     * As a result of executing the prepared proposal, the Application may produce block events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to Tendermint via `EndBlock` (TODO @sergio-mena I believe they are all merged and returnd via endBlock?).
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
-      In particular, `ResponsePrepareProposal.tx_records` will be deemed invalid if
+      In particular, `ResponsePrepareProposal.txs` will be deemed invalid if
-        * There is a duplicate transaction in the list.
+        * There is a duplicate transaction in the list. <!-- TODO Make sure check is there in code. >
-        * A new transaction is marked as `UNMODIFIED` or `REMOVED`.
-        * An existing transaction is marked as `ADDED`.
-        * A transaction is marked as `UNKNOWN`.
     * If Tendermint fails to validate the `ResponsePrepareProposal`, Tendermint will assume the Application is faulty and crash.
     * The implementation of `PrepareProposal` can be non-deterministic.